xfusek08/dotfiles-niri/Setup.md

 # NixOS Installation with niri Window Manager

+**⚠️ For streamlined installation with automated disk partitioning, see [INSTALL.md](./INSTALL.md) instead!**

+This document describes the manual installation process.
+For an automated, flake-based installation with Disko and Home Manager, refer to the comprehensive guide in INSTALL.md.

+---

+## Old Manual Installation Method

 This repository contains a declarative NixOS configuration with the niri scrollable-tiling Wayland compositor.

 ## 0. Prerequisites